 The long-term effects of high heels on the body are well-documented, ranging from foot damage to chronic pain.
 I didn’t even need to know that, however; just the temporary pain of wearing killer heels for a night out or even sensible heels all day at work was enough to make me slowly dial back on my high heel addiction.
 These days, I work from home and one of the best side effects of that is the freedom to wear comfortable shoes (or no shoes at all) every day.
 Now I rarely wear high heels even when I go out, opting instead for a fun pair of sneakers.
-However, once in a while I do break out an old favorite pair of heels for an important meeting or a special occasion.
+However, once in a while I do break out an old favorite pair of heels for an important meeting or a special occasion, like the upcoming holiday season.
 Unfortunately my time away from heels has turned my feet into complacent, doughy cry babies.
 The moment I try to shove them back into their old torture chamber that is four inch stilettos, they immediately start screaming in pain.
 It’s not attractive to hobble around with a grimace on one’s face, but I refused to give up.
 I can cut back on heels, but I just can’t cut them out of my life forever.
 So what’s a girl to do?
 I decided to research how to wear painful heels without dying, and came up with three promising methods.
 I took three days to try out each method to see if they really worked.

 Method 1: Midol

 I just happened to have my period the week that I did this experiment, so I was more than happy to pop a couple Midol.
-The reasoning behind taking a Midol an hour before wearing heels comes from Jillian Harris of season five of The Bachelorette, who told Glamour: “If my face was puffy, it would de-bloat me, and it has a painkiller so it made my feet feel better in heels.”
+The reasoning behind taking a Midol an hour before wearing heels comes from Jillian Harris of season five of The Bachelorette, who told Glamour in 2016: “If my face was puffy, it would de-bloat me, and it has a painkiller so it made my feet feel better in heels.”
 Genius.
 Full of hope, I tried it out for a full day of wearing my most painful heels.
 Unfortunately I think this trick is better left for a night out.
 The pain relief wasn’t incredibly noticeable and it definitely didn’t last an entire day.
 However if you do rely on Midol before going out for a few hours in your heels, be careful about mixing alcohol with it since that’s not recommended.

 Method 2: Maxi pads

-This method, shared by Katie Maloney of Vanderpump Rules, may seem a little silly but it works really well.
+This method, shared by Katie Maloney of Vanderpump Rules in 2015, may seem a little silly but it works really well.
 Take the thickest, bounciest maxi pad you can find and place it sticky side down in your shoe.
 You may have to trim it to make it fit (I didn’t).
 After testing this out with my most painful pair of heels for a day, I found that the shoe with the pad was much more comfortable than the shoe without.
 It was a much better cushion for my foot than any other shoe insert that I’ve tried–and cheaper as well.
 Plus it soaks up any sweat!
 The only downside is that it takes up a lot of room in your shoe, which might make things a bit tighter.
 I found that the overall increase in comfort from having a cushion was worth it, though.
 Oh, and of course you won’t be able to rely on this method with open heels like strappy sandals unless you want everyone to wonder why you stuck a maxi pad in your shoe.

 Method 3: Tape